owncloud-archive/documentation/developer_manual/general/devenv.rst

 Please follow the steps on this page to set up your development environment.

-Basic tools
+Basic Tools
 ===========

 To be able to develop with ownCloud and also run unit tests, you will need to install `Node.js <https://nodejs.org>`_.

 Other required tools will be automatically installed by composer.

-Set up Web server and database
+Set Up Web Server And Database
 ==============================

 First `set up your Web server and database <https://doc.owncloud.org/server/9.0/admin_manual/installation/index.html>`_ (**Section**: Manual Installation - Prerequisites).

 ..
 TODO ON RELEASE: Update version number above on release

-Get the source
+Get The Source
 ==============

 There are two ways to obtain ownCloud sources: